-A permit cannot be granted to vary a requirement expressed with the term 'must'.
+A permit cannot be granted to vary a requirement expressed with the term 'must' or listed in a 'mandatory' column of a table or map.

-2.2.1 Street wall height requirements
+2.3 Street wall height and street setback requirements

 Development must not exceed the mandatory maximum street wall heights as shown on Maps 2, 3A, 3B.